On groups with definable $f$-generics definable in $p$-adically closed fields: Main Results

 \subsection{One-dimensional $dfg$ groups over $\Q$}

-Recall that the dp-rank of a partial type $\pi(x)$ over $A$ is $\geq k$ if there are $a\models \pi(x)$ and $k$ sequence $(I_k){i<k}$ mutually indiscernible over $A$ and none of which is indiscernible over $Aa$.
-Dp-mimimal theories are theories in which all $1$-types have dp-rank $1$.
-Every dp-minimal theory has NIP.
+Recall that the dp-rank of a partial type $\pi(x)$ over $A$ is $\geq \kappa$ if there are $a\models \pi(x)$ and $\kappa$ sequences $(I_i,i<\kappa)$ mutually indiscernible over $A$ and none of which is indiscernible over $Aa$.
+Dp-minimal theories are theories in which all nonalgebraic $1$-types have dp-rank $1$.
+Every dp-minimal theory has $NIP$.

 \begin{Fact}\cite{Dolich-Goodrick-Lippel} $\Th(\Q)$ is dp-minimal. \end{Fact}